OscTec/3CB109-advancedWeb/README.md

 EntryID, Player ID, Map Name, Game mode, Kills, Deaths, Assists, Accuracy int AUTO_INCREMENT, varchar, varchar, varchar, varchar, varchar, varchar, varchar

+Server Guide:
+When the client asks for games stats the server queries the database It then uses the returned data and formats it into key value pairs This data is passed into jsonify and returned to the client

 API Calls and what they do: